The professional peak and the void you did not see in the contract

 That promotion that leaves you with more meetings and less life 📉

-You reach the top and discover that the prize is a bigger chair, access to a Slack full of notifications, and the honor of explaining in meetings why the quarter's objectives were not met.
-It turns out the famous glass ceiling was not a ceiling, but a trap: once at the top, you see the view is the same, only now you have to pretend you like the machine coffee.
+You reach the top and discover that the prize is a bigger chair, access to a Slack more flooded with notifications, and the honor of explaining in meetings why the quarter's objectives were not met.
+It turns out the famous glass ceiling wasn't a ceiling, but a trap: once at the top, you see the view is the same, only now you have to pretend you like the machine coffee.
 True success, it seems, was to have given birth on time.